Click the links on the right to jump to sections.

 Given how long it has been since the last update and how much work has been done we thought it was necessary to release the first beta now and as widely as possible rather than use the closed beta testing of the last update.

 If you trial this Beta - Please send me copies of ships that you have developed with it, especially real world ships.
 If you find problems or find bugs please bear in mind that this is a beta and an early beta.
 THERE WILL BE MANY BUGS WITH THIS PROGRAM.
 Please do not just criticise, send us your problems, comments and recommendations (and what you like about it) to firstname.lastname@example.org.

 Download SpringSharp 3.0 beta 2 and test ships

-Changes in this version include a far more modular structure - which has greatly shrunk the program and improved it's speed especially on Vista with a Pentium 4.
+Changes in this version include a far more modular structure - which has greatly shrunk the program.
 Most outstanding features are now enabled.

 We have left the previous beta online because of the major structural and framework change.
 Please advise of any instabilities or problems with this initial release of this beta.
 Once these are found and resolved a stable version of beta 3 will be released (with a change log).

 Change Log SpringSharp 3.0 beta 1 to SpringSharp 3.0 beta 2

 Original Concept: SpringSharp is based on Rick Robinson's SpringStyle

 Beta Testers and Contributors:Gavin Bishop (Red Admiral), Cliff James (Kaiser), Stephan Pissors (HoOmAn), Sven Fenske (SVe), Bernard Rohrer and others